Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-04-01-ma-reflections.md

 At some point, I passed through what I imagine is the “sweet spot” of management—the period when I’m comfortable in difficult situations, but I haven’t yet realised how draining it is.
 I’m not experiencing burnout, but maybe it’s waiting further down this path.

-So here I am, looking at that fork in the road and where the other path could lead.
+So here I am, looking at that fork in the road and where the paths could lead.
 And so I think about what I like doing.
 What am I good at?
 What satisfies me?
 Thinking about these things led me to do something I didn’t think I would ever do—return to university.

 ## I Enjoy Writing